yym68686/uni-api/README.md

     role: admin

   - api: sk-pkhf60Yf0JGyJxgRmXqFQyTgWUd9GZnmi3KlvowmRWpWqrhy
+    disabled: true # Set to true to disable this API Key
     model:
       - anthropic/claude-3-5-sonnet # Usable model name, can only use the claude-3-5-sonnet model provided by the provider named anthropic.
 Models with the same name from other providers cannot be used.
 This syntax will not match the model named anthropic/claude-3-5-sonnet provided by other-provider.
       - <anthropic/claude-3-5-sonnet> # By adding angle brackets on both sides of the model name, it will not search for the claude-3-5-sonnet model under the channel named anthropic, but will take the entire anthropic/claude-3-5-sonnet as the model name.
 This syntax can match the model named anthropic/claude-3-5-sonnet provided by other-provider.
 But it will not match the claude-3-5-sonnet model under anthropic.